apache/dubbo-website/content/en/blog/releases/past-releases.md

 ## Verification

-you can follow these [procedures](https://www.apache.org/info/verification) and the [KEYS](https://downloads.apache.org/dubbo/KEYS) file to verify the download files
+You can follow these [procedures](https://www.apache.org/info/verification) and the [KEYS](https://downloads.apache.org/dubbo/KEYS) file to verify the download files.

 ## Apache Dubbo